 Peaches are rolling in with our weekly CSA pick-ups.
 I was immensely pleased with both the cardamom-scented peach ice cream and the roasted peach and ginger chia pudding I made.
 The ice cream got rave reviews from friends and family.
 It was the best I’ve had in a long while.
 With my second batch, I made a gluten-free almond amaretto cake to be served alongside it.
 It was wonderful.
 The chia pudding’s flavor peaked the day after making it just as Gena suggests.
 I’ve never roasted peaches before.
 They were so tasty!
 I’m reluctant to turn on the oven most days, but this was worth it.

 When we signed up for the CSA this year, they asked if there was anything we didn’t want in our box.
 I thought, “I’ll take anything and everything!”
 In my zeal for all things veggie, I forgot about green peppers.
 Green bell peppers are immature red bell peppers.
 Since I’m not fond of their taste and have heard that they can be hard to digest, I don’t bother with them.
 I get more antioxidants and vitamins from the red ones anyway.
 We have been accumulating a number of green bell peppers, and I decided to use them to make stuffed peppers.
 I haven’t had them since I was little, but thought it would be fun to make.
 Normally, I’d love to add in fresh garlic and onion, but they have recently been bothersome to my digestion.
 I’ve made a notation in the ingredients if you want to make these additions.
-These made a filling meal for my dad, J, and I.
+These made a filling meal for my family.

 Stuffed Green Peppers serves 4